 Super Typhoon Kong-rey Bring Record Rains to China and Threaten Japan with Flooding and Landslides

-The remnants of former Super Typhoon “Kong-rey” are wreaking havoc across East Asia, particularly in China and Japan.
+The remnants of former Super “Kong-rey” are wreaking havoc across East Asia, particularly in and .
 After making landfall in Taiwan, where it left a tragic toll of three fatalities and over 500 injuries, Kong-rey has since transformed into an extratropical low, continuing its destructive path.
 As it moves away from Taiwan, it has now begun to heavily impact coastal regions of China and poses significant risks of landslides and flooding in Japan.

 Devastation in Taiwan